jugshaurya/shortener/README.md

 - serving a html page from public folder for form inputs
 - calling backend to take the form-data

-- adding mongo db  and monk as driver
+- adding mongo as db  and mongodb as driver
-- npm install monk
+- npm install mongodb
 - make a connection to db
 - grab the collection out of db
 - use collection to figure out if mapping exist or not